masc-ucsc/docs/docs/pyrope/04-variables.md

 data or a null pointer.

-Pyrope has no pointers, but the same syntax is used to handle "valid" data.
+Pyrope has references, but it does not have null pointers.
+Pyrope uses `?` to handle "valid" data.
 Instead, the data is left to behave without the optional, but there is a new "valid" field associated with each tuple entry.

 There are 4 explicitly interact with valids:

 * `tup.f1?` reads the valid for field `f1` from tuple `tup`

-* `tup?.f1.f2` returns `0bs?` if tuple fields `f1` or `f2` are invalid
+* `tup?.f1.f2` returns `0bs0` if tuple fields `f1` or `f2` are invalid

 * `tup.f1? = cond` explicitly sets the field `f1` valid to `cond`

-* `var:?ty` explicitly sets variable to be conditional with defaults set to false
+* `a = b op c` variable `a` will be valid if `b` and `c` are valid

 The optional or valid attached to each variable and tuple field is implicitly computed as follows:

 * Each cycle the `valid` is set for non-register variables initialization[^clear].
-  Unless the type is optional, in which case the valid is initialized to false.

-* Registers with reset set the valid on reset, unless the type is optional, in which case the register is valid is initialized to false.
+* Registers with reset set the valid on reset (not every cycle)

 * Left-hand side variables `valids` are set to the and-gate of all the variable valids used in the expression